Jack Gibbons

-Jack Gibbons (born 2 March 1962) is an English classical composer and virtuoso pianist.
+Jack Gibbons (born 2 March 1962) is an English-born American classical composer and virtuoso pianist.

 Biography

 Gibbons was born in England.
 His father was a scientist and his mother a visual artist.
 He began his piano studies in Stockton-on-Tees, later continuing in Oxford.
 He began performing in public at the age of 10.
 He made his London debut in 1979, at the age of 17, with an all-Alkan concert that included Alkan's Concerto for Solo Piano and Ouverture from Op.
 39. At the age of 20 he won First Prize in the Newport International Pianoforte Competition, with a performance with the BBC Welsh Symphony Orchestra of Beethoven's Piano Concerto No. 4.
 In 1984 he made his Queen Elizabeth Hall debut performing J.S.
 Bach's Goldberg Variations, Chopin's "Funeral March" Sonata and Ravel's Gaspard de la nuit, after which recital The Times wrote that Gibbons "could be Britain's answer to Ivo Pogorelić".
 Since then Gibbons has played in many prestigious venues and festivals all over the world, as recitalist and concerto soloist.

 For 16 years, from 1990 to 2005, Gibbons gave annual all-Gershwin concerts at London's Queen Elizabeth Hall, with a gap in 2001 following a near-fatal car accident.
 These concerts feature Gibbons' own note-for-note reconstructions and transcriptions of the original recorded improvisations and concert works of George Gershwin.
 Over the 16 years of his Queen Elizabeth Hall all-Gershwin concerts, Gibbons has given the world premieres of at least 48 reconstructed original Gershwin works.
 He has also since 1994 given similar all-Gershwin concerts at New York's Merkin Hall, Alice Tully Hall and Carnegie Hall.

 In 1992 Gibbons made his recording debut on the Hyperion label (with Constant Lambert's The Rio Grande).
 The recording was nominated for a Gramophone Award and awarded a Penguin Guide 3-star rosette.
 Between 1992 and 1997 Gibbons recorded a 4-CD set of recordings entitled "The Authentic George Gershwin", which won an MRA (Music Retailers Award).
 Issued on the British label ASV, Gibbons' "Authentic George Gershwin" recordings were described by Classic CD as "a unique testimony to Gershwin's genius".